justinliang1020/AirPose/README.md

 6. If your controllers don't show up, reassign trackers from hand to respective positions (waist, left foot, right foot) in SteamVR on your desktop from the "Manage Vive Trackers" settings tab.
 Restart SteamVR after you do this.

 Note: Airpose will only run if you run the Airpose App before starting SteamVR.
 Otherwise, it won't impact your VR gameplay.

+# Dev stuff

+I still need to do some dev stuff to make the driver files buildable.

+The OpenVR driver is built on [terminal29's openvr sample driver](https://github.com/terminal29/Simple-OpenVR-Driver-Tutorial)